andrevanzuydam/generic-api/readme.md

 All endpoints can be extended with a prefix set in the .env file by setting the flag GENERIC_API_BASE_URL

-Ping is an api verificaion endpoing `/ping`
+Ping is an api verificaion endpoint `/ping`.
+This can be used to test security and that the api is working.

 Get all rows - GET `/[class name]`